-Q. 8.
-Discuss the nature and scope of qualitative data in social science research.
+Q. 4.
+Discuss the importance of qualitative data in Social Science research?

 Ans.
 The qualitative research assumes that there exist multiple realities in social and educational situations.
 These realities exist in concrete forms.
 They are perceived by people differently and thus become different mental constructs for different people.
 In other words, realities are taken to be what people perceive them to be at a particular point of time.
-Since social and educational situations keep on changing from time to time, the realities are context specific, they cannot be tangible in a generalized form.
+Since social and educational situations keep on changing from time to time, the realities too keep on changing.
+Furthermore, since the realities are context specific, they cannot be tangible in a generalized form.